Table Of Contents

 The Solution

 An automation-led inventory management solution can help growing sellers scale and make informed decisions.
 They’ll gain visibility into what should, or should not go out on sales channels and be able to update them with inventory reports on inventory aging, order aging and expiry.
 While inventory aging indicates the number of days an item is stored at a warehousing facility, order aging lets sellers know how much time has passed without the order being processed.
-Sellers can set expiry dates for expiry-sensitive items so that they are automatically de-listed as their expiry date approaches, thereby preventing outdated items from going up on sales channels.
+Sellers can set a trigger for expiry-sensitive items so that they are automatically de-listed as their expiry date approaches, thereby preventing outdated items from going up on sales channels.

 Frequently Asked Questions